Lee Byung-hun: Philanthropy

 In March 2011, Lee donated 700 million won to the Korean Red Cross to help local residents affected by the earthquake and tsunami in Japan.

 In November 2016, Lee made a voice donation to Green Umbrella Children's Foundation for 'Haru', a campaign to support sick children.

 In April 2019, Lee and his wife Lee Min-jung donated 100 million to victims of forest fires in Gangwon-do.

 In February 2020, Lee donated 100 million won through the Fruit of Love of the Community Chest of Korea and his donation was used to provide sanitary products to vulnerable groups.
 In October 2020, Lee made voice donation to multi-media type Braille sensory book by The National Research Institute of Cultural Heritage.
 On December 30, 2020, Lee donated 100 million won to the Green Umbrella Children's Foundation to help children from low-income families who are having difficulties in life due to COVID-19.

-On July 12, 2021, Lee donated 100 million won to Asan Children's Hospital in Seoul on the occasion of his birthday.
+On July 12, 2021, Lee donated 100 million won to Asan Children's Hospital in Seoul on his birthday.

 On March 6, 2022, Lee donated 100 million won to Hope Bridge Disaster Relief Association to help residents affected by the Uljin and Samcheok wildfires and his donation is said to be quickly used to provide temporary shelter for the victims who are evacuating from their homes.

 Personal life

 Lee was born in Seoul, South Korea.
-He has a younger sister, Lee Eun-hee, who won the Miss Congeniality portion of Miss Korea in 1996.
+He has a younger sister, Lee Eun-hee, who won the Miss Korea in 1996.
 He graduated from Hanyang University with a major in French Literature and the Graduate School of Chung-Ang University with a major in Theater and Cinematography.
-In his spare time, Lee Byung-hun practices taekwondo.
+In his spare time, Lee practices taekwondo.

 Relationships

 Lee was previously romantically linked with fellow All In lead Song Hye-kyo beginning in the early-2000s.
 The relationship, though kept completely low-key and rarely publicized, lasted fifteen months before they split in mid-June 2004.
-Lee married actress Lee Min-jung on August 10, 2013 at the Grand Hyatt Seoul.
+Lee married actress Lee Min-jung on August 10, 2013, at the Grand Hyatt Seoul.
 The couple had briefly dated in 2006, then resumed their relationship in 2012.
-Lee's wife gave birth to their first child, a son, Lee Joon-hoo, on March 31, 2015.
+Lee's wife gave birth to their child, a son, Lee Joon-hoo, on March 31, 2015.
+On August 4, 2023, Lee's wife confirmed that she was expecting their second child.
+They welcomed the birth of their second child, a daughter, born on December 21, 2023.

 After he had to clear some debts following his father's death, Lee fell into a depression.
 He then started to suffer panic disorders, and found it difficult to attend award ceremonies.
 Lee credits his wife with helping him overcome his mental health challenges.